 To see how much your horse trailer weighs, just take your trailer and your towing vehicle to a roadside weigh station.
 A quick google search will show you your nearest roadside weigh station.
 Most cost between $5 and $10 to use and the whole weight process should take you less than an hour.

 1. First, while your fully loaded trailer is hitched up to your truck, drive your truck onto the weigh station scale.
 All four wheels of your truck should be on the scale, and your trailer should be off the scale.
-Write this weight down, this weight is your gross vehicle towing rate.
+Write this weight down as this weight is your gross vehicle towing weight.
 This number needs to be lower than your Gross Vehicle Weight Rating (GVWR) to be able to safely tow your trailer.

-2. Second, weigh your truck alone.
-Unhitch your trailer and weight only your truck on the scale.
-Write down this number.
-Your gross vehicle towing rate (the first weight above) subtracted from your truck’s weight equals the tongue weight of your loaded trailer.
-Remember, this value (your trailers tongue weight) should be smaller than the tongue weight capacity on the two stickers on your hitch and ball mount.
+2. Second, weigh your truck alone for the curb weight.
+Unhitch your trailer and weigh only your truck on the scale, and then write this number down.
+Your truck's curb weight subtracted from your gross vehicle towing weight (the first weight above) equals the tongue weight of your loaded trailer.
+Remember, this value (your trailer's tongue weight) should be lower than the tongue weight capacity on the two stickers on your hitch and ball mount.

 3. Third, reattach your trailer to your truck and weigh them together.
-The fully loaded truck and trailer weight is your Gross Combined Vehicle Weight.
+The fully loaded truck and trailer weight is your gross combined vehicle weight.
 Write down this weight as well.
-This needs to be lower than your truck or towing vehicle’s Gross Combined Vehicle Weight Rating (GCVWR).
+This needs to be lower than your truck or towing vehicle’s Gross Combined Weight Rating (GCWR).

-This can seem like a long process, but it’s essential for you to know these values both for your own safety and protection while traveling, and in the case that you are pulled over by a police officer while on the road.
+This can seem like a long process, but it’s essential for you to know these values.
+They are important for your own safety and protection while traveling and in the event that you are pulled over by a police officer while on the road.
 If you are not hauling a legal load or do not have the correct hauling license, you could receive a hefty fine.

 Even if your truck, like Michael’s Ford F-150 claims to have a towing capacity of 8,000 or 9,000 pounds, you always need to double check the hitch capacity and the tongue weight capacity before towing your new trailer for the first time.